generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 ((1,8),8)
 ((1,10),10)
 ((2,1),2)
+...
 ```

 (There is a tremendous amount of fascinating monad/applicative/traversable/alternative machinery that works with almost all of Haskell's basic types, and which I would recommend having a look at if the above interests you at all; another example I'm fond of is `sequence [[1..2], [3..6]]`, which exploits the fact that lists are both `Traversable` and `Monad`.)

 It is important to note that -- unlike with naive implementations that iterate over all combinations of elements from a handful of statically known sets, and only check which combinations would have survived at the end -- this approach really does prune branches each time `guard` is invoked, avoiding much unnecessary work, and has all the execution semantics you would expect of a handwritten "iterate over items in source collections -> map transformations over each element and collect the results -> filter/prune -> ..." approach.

 (The main deficiency, aside from those mild to moderate performance concerns (cache locality, laziness) that apply to Haskell's execution model more generally, is that since `Data.Set` cannot be made into a monad (for any `Set a`, `a` carries an `Ord` constraint), we cannot use the obvious optimization strategy: "implement nondeterminism backed using a `Set` so that at each step/branching point, the universe is automatically collapsed down into unique values".
-There are some packages which claim to implement a performant, monad-compatible set datatype, the implementation details of which I know not.)
+There are [some packages](https://hackage.haskell.org/package/set-monad) which claim to implement a performant, monad-compatible set datatype, the implementation details of which I know not.)

 Another very compelling feature of Haskell, which is a bit of a diversion from the main subject of this post but still worth bringing up, is that monad transformers can be used to mix and match nondeterminism with other kinds of effects -- for example, the early termination/short-circuiting behavior of the `Maybe` monad, or the hermetic state manipulation features of `State`.
 As a brief example, we can use `StateT` over the list monad to iterate over all combinations of some transformations (successively applied to an initial value) while maintaining a "history" of each transformation trace, then print them all out: